Rawiiw/Rawiiw/README.md

 ### :woman_technologist: About Me :

-I am currently working as a DevOps engineer and systems administrator at Nixys in 2024.
+I am currently working as a systems administrator at Nixys in 2024.
 I graduated from the Higher College of Informatics (VKI NSU) at Novosibirsk State Research Institute.
 Now, I am developing both my coding skills and CI/CD technologies, embracing the DevOps philosophy.

 🌱 My goal is to continuously improve and learn new technologies.
 I am passionate about the world of development, where I can apply my knowledge to create scalable and efficient systems.